HelloChatterbox/py_responsivevoice/readme.md

 play_mp3(mp3_file, play_cmd="mpg123 %1", blocking=False)
 ```
 - *mp3_file* : The name of the mp3 file you want to play.
-- *play_cmd* : The command used to play the file.
+- *play_cmd* : The command used to play the file (Ignored for Windows OS.
+Library playsound would be used).
-- *blocking* : Wether the program should wait until playback is finished or not.
+- *blocking* : Whether the program should wait until playback is finished or not.

 ```python
 get_mp3(sentence, mp3_file=None, lang=None, pitch=None, rate=None, vol=None, gender=None)